h4cklife/threat_hunting/README.md

 isPhish is used to scan website URLs against various services that check for Phishing.
 This class will require you to have a valid API Key for each service you intend to use.

+Note that the PhishTank key can be omitted from venv/bin/activate if you don't have an "App Key".
+The key is option on PhishTank.

 You can use any method you like to insert your API Keys into the environment so that they are static between logins or just available when your application is run.
+This is just how I configured it for development purposes.

 The isPhish class usage examples are shown below.